balaji1974/nosql/elasticsearch/README.md

 Start Kibana from the root installation folder of kibana by executing the following command: bin/kibana

-This will autoconnect to Elasticsearch provide it started in the default port of 9200
+This will auto connect to Elasticsearch provide it started in the default port of 9200

 Now use the browser to connect to Kibana using the url http://localhost:5601/